Children with severe learning difficulties (SLD) are likely to find it difficult to understand, learn and remember new skills.

 As a result they will have problems with both the acquisition of skills and their application to new situations.
 Their intellectual or cognitive impairment, coupled with possible sensory, physical, emotional and social difficulties, will make it difficult for the child to follow the curriculum without substantial help and support.

-Difficulties may be further compounded by poor co-ordination, and communication and additional special needs.
-The use of symbols, PECs, or signing such as Makaton, may aid communication.
+Difficulties may be further compounded by poor co-ordination, difficulties with communication, and additional special needs.

-Children work on the national curriculum p-levels and follow a curriculum which is carefully broken down into small-steps with plenty of repetition, reinforcement and encouragement.
+Children with SLD need to follow a curriculum which is carefully broken down into small steps with plenty of repetition, reinforcement and encouragement.

-for example a speech therapist may work one-to-one with a child, in small group settings or cascade through the child's teachers and learning support assistants.
+Therapists may work one-to-one with a child, in small group settings, or through training and guiding the child's teachers and learning support assistants.
 In some cases behaviour may need to be managed through specialist approaches.

 Technology and learning aids can be used to enhance learning, encourage interaction and communication and help provide a multi-sensory learning environment .

 Switch operated equipment and specialised toys and communication aids can make a real difference to the child's learning experiences and progress.
-Overlay keyboards (think computers with a special grid overlay) take a variety of forms including: an enlarged keyboard, a simplified keyboard, or pictures girds (replacing standard keys).
+Special keyboards are available in a variety of forms including: an enlarged keyboard, a simplified keyboard, or picture grids (replacing standard keys).
 Children who are visually impaired may use special high-visibility or tactile overlays.
-The keyboards are usually combined with specially designed or adapted hardware and software.
-Speech output and symbols may be used to assist both receptive and recorded communication.
-Switches can be used to access software and where a child has poor motor-skills, rollerballs or mousers may replace the standard computer mouse.
+Speech output and symbols may be used to help children with reading and writing.